-Dear Ms. Luna,
+Dear Mr. Scism,

-On behalf of The Associated General Contractors of America ("AGC"), I thank the U.S. Army Corps of Engineers, Los Angeles District ("USACE") for soliciting input from the construction community regarding the potential use of project labor agreements ("PLAs") for the FY15 Squadron Operations Facility and FY16 ST Operational Training Facilities, Cannon AFB, Curry County, NM. ("Cannon AFB").
+On behalf of The Associated General Contractors of America ("AGC"), I thank the U.S. Army Corps of Engineers ("USACE") for soliciting input from the construction community regarding the potential use of project labor agreements ("PLAs") on a large-scale construction project (exceeding \$25 million) of the design and construction of 11 facilities within the Flightline area of Tyndall AFB, FL, known as Zone 1 - F-35 Flightline Facilities ("Zone 1 - F-35 Flightline Facilities Project").
 While AGC is not an interested source, as the largest trade association representing potential offerors on your projects, we are an interested party and wish to offer our input.

 We provide the following comments in response to your questions.

-1) Should PLAs be executed on selected large dollar contracts in Albuquerque District Area?
+1) Should PLAs be executed on selected large dollar contracts in Tyndall AFB, FL, and surrounding area?

-AGC believes that USACE should not mandate the use of a PLA on the execution of any project.
-AGC neither supports nor opposes contractors' voluntary use of PLAs on the Cannon AFB project or elsewhere but strongly opposes any government mandate for contractors' use of PLAs.
-AGC is committed to free and open competition for publicly funded work, and believes that the lawful labor relations policies and practices of private construction contractors should not be a factor in a government agency's selection process.
+Whether or not PLAs should be executed on any USACE contracts in Tyndall AFB, FL should be left to the discretion of the contractors awarded the contracts as determined on a project-by-project basis.
+AGC neither supports nor opposes contractors' voluntary use of PLAs in the Zone 1 - F-35 Flightline Facilities Project or elsewhere, but is opposed to any government mandate for contractors' use of PLAs.
+AGC strongly supports free and open competition for publicly funded work, and believes that the lawful labor relations policies and practices of private construction contractors should not be a factor in a government agency's selection process.
 AGC believes that neither a public project owner nor its representative should compel any firm to change its lawful labor policies or practices to compete for or perform public work, as PLAs effectively do.
-AGC also believes that government mandates for PLAs can restrain competition, drive up costs, cause delays, and lead to jobsite disputes.
-If a PLA would benefit the construction of a particular project, the contractors otherwise qualified to perform the work would be the first to recognize that fact, and they would be the most qualified to negotiate such an agreement.
+As explained below, AGC also believes that government mandates for PLAs can restrain competition, drive up costs, cause delays, lead to jobsite disputes, and disrupt local collective bargaining.
+If a PLA would benefit the construction of a particular project, the construction contractors otherwise qualified to perform the work would be the first to recognize that fact, and they would be the most qualified to negotiate such an agreement.
 Accordingly, AGC urges USACE to refrain from imposing any PLA mandates on any of its contractors and to defer to the contractor's judgment as to whether a PLA is appropriate for a given project.